faanross/faanross.github.io/content/posts/post-1.md

 # Artifact Collection

-One final thing before we move one: lets concretize all our artifacts.
+One final thing before we move one: lets concretize all our forensic artifacts.

 First we'll export our Sysmon log, run the following command in an administrative PowerShell terminal:
 ```